Scanning barcode on the parcel

 • Changing the time or delivery location to make sure someone is present to receive items

-While tampering with a USPS mail or package delivery is already a felony, those rules are now being extended to other delivery companies nationwide.10 Additionally, many delivery companies are implementing preventative measures, such as using delivery management tools or facilitating deliveries to parcel locker network hubs to improve security.
+While tampering with a USPS mail or package delivery is already a felony, those rules are now being extended to other delivery companies nationwide.10 Additionally, many delivery companies are implementing preventative measures, such as using delivery management tools or facilitating deliveries to parcel locker network hubs to improve security and ensure packages are delivered safely.

-Increasingly, businesses, corporate campuses, and multifamily communities are implementing electronic locker technology and IoT property management solutions to help prevent package theft and missing package instances or other kinds of loss on-site incidences.
-In fact, property management tips often feature parcel lockers as a method of preventing package theft.
-Retailers are also encouraging alternative in-store pick-up or Buy Online, Pick-up in Locker (BOPIL®) options to limit package losses and help prevent package theft.
+Increasingly, many businesses, including corporate campuses and multifamily communities, are implementing electronic locker technology and IoT property management solutions to help prevent package theft and missing package instances or other kinds of loss on-site.
+In fact, property management tips often feature package locker solutions, as parcel lockers are an increasingly popular method of preventing package theft.
+Retailers are also encouraging alternative in-store pick-up or buy online, pick-up in locker options to limit package losses and help prevent package theft.

 Ready to discover how our smart multifamily, higher education, retail, and commercial locker solutions can deliver MORE package security for your business?
 Contact a Parcel Pending representative today.